SafeHome.org may receive compensation from some providers listed on this page. Learn More

 The Beacon | $729.90 | $364.90 |

-Keep in mind that you can select one of SimpliSafe’s packages and supplement it with additional equipment.
-That’s a good option, but it can feel like putting a square peg in a round hole.
-If you want comprehensive security, I recommend full customization.
+Another useful approach is to choose a SimpliSafe package and supplement it with additional equipment.
+Sometimes, though, that can feel like trying to jam a square peg in a round hole.
+If you want comprehensive security, we recommend full customization.

 ---|---|